freesewing/freesewing/markdown/dev/reference/api/stack/en.md

 title: Stack
 ---

-A Stack object represents a layer within a pattern, holding one or more parts..
+A Stack object represents a collection of parts within a pattern.
+Stacks are used when laying out the pattern.

 <Related>

 See [Stacks](/guides/patterns/stacks)
-for information about how stacks are used in a pattern
+for information about how stacks are used in a pattern.

 </Related>